-- Low Stress: With no assignments or exams, there is no high-pressure situation.
+- Low Stress.
+With no formal testing, there is no high-pressure situation.

-- Flows with Daily Life: Many informal learning activities are a part of daily life.
+- Flows with Daily Work.
+Informal learning activities fit easily into a work day.
 People continue to learn and grow according to what they need to solve a problem or get through a situation.

 LinkedIn, Facebook, and other social media outlets are full of industry information (sometimes hidden behind the photos of a friend’s lunch).
 Encourage your employees to connect online with your company and other industry leaders to stay on top of the latest news and trends.